Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Experiments

 \subsection{Dataset}

 Our model is trained and evaluated on the Nvidia Dynamic Scenes Dataset \cite{yoon2020novel} that contains 8 scenes with motions recorded by 12 synchronized cameras.
-Their camera parameters are estimated using COLMAP \cite{schoenberger2016sfm}.
-We extracted 24 frames from the video sequence, and used multi-view images in selected frames for training, but leaving 1 held-out view as a test view in each timestamp.
+Nvidia Dynamic Scenes Dataset captures a dynamic scene with static background via stationary cameras which suit our goal of separately learning low- and high-frequency components well.
+We extract camera parameters for every camera using COLMAP \cite{schoenberger2016sfm}.
+We extracted 24 frames from the video sequence, and used multi-view images in selected frames for training.
+We select camera views 1-11 for training, and camera 12 for testing.
+So the total number of training images is 264.
+The camera location arrangement is shown in Fig. \ref{fig:camera_array}.